The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 Best Time to See Flamingos in Cagliari

-This is because there is a resident population of flamingos here and they persist all year round.
+This is because there is a resident population of flamingos here that don’t migrate elsewhere.

 This is when the flamingos lay their eggs and nest and is usually the period when there are the most amount of flamingos present.